 If you are planning to use chemicals to control feral pigs, ensure all requirements of the Agricultural and Veterinary Chemicals (Control of Use) Act 1992 and Agriculture and Veterinary Chemicals (Control of Use) Regulations 2017 are met.
 This includes following the directions for use on the chemical label, keeping relevant chemical use records and only using 'restricted use chemicals' if you hold the required Agricultural Chemical User Permit or other relevant permit.

 Planning your program

-- Identify feral pig feeding behaviour and activity areas in and around your property.
+Identify feral pig behaviour and activity areas on your property.
 Map these areas for future reference.
 Feral pigs are often found around:

 Use the information you have gained from monitoring to:

 - monitor the progress and success of your control program

 It is important to continue to monitor feral pig numbers/damage after your control program has finished so you can treat any re-infestations.